Oregon CLE Requirements

 • 6.00 general/practice skill credits.

 Oregon attorneys may earn up to 20.00 credits per 3-year reporting period (up to 10.00 credits per short reporting periods) from Category 2 activities.
-For each Category 2 Teaching activity, Oregon attorneys may earn the following number of credits:
+In Category 2, Oregon attorneys may earn the following number of credits:

 • Teaching CLE activities or a law school or graduate-level course at an accredited university: